Commenting Changes on PJ Media

 You have probably noticed the recent changes today to our commenting system as reading, posting, and replying to comments are now exclusively for our VIP members.

-Though the decision to make comments exclusive for our VIP members was a difficult one, it will allow us to get away from the censorship of Big Tech, as these accounts will be managed by Townhall Media directly.
+Though the decision to make comments exclusive for our VIP members was a difficult one, it will allow us to get away from Big Tech punishing us for user comments, as these accounts will be managed by Townhall Media directly.
 Through the direct support of our VIP members, we can do even more to fight back against the left while providing free speech to an exclusive conservative community free from leftist trolls, annoying spammers, and bots.

 Big Tech and the left’s assault on us has only just begun because we tell the truth they don’t want the masses to hear.
 If you are not yet a VIP member, you can become one today HERE.
 Use promo code SAVEAMERICA for a 40% discount on your annual subscription.
 For less than a Bidenflated gallon of gas per month, you can become part of our club of patriots and support our conservative reporting.